How To Paint A Christmas Wreath On A Burlap Canvas

 Apply Modeling Paste

 Next, use a small palette knife to apply modeling paste to cover the wreath sketch.
 Your modeling paste doesn’t have to be precisely like the shapes you drew; we are just creating a surface to paint on that will prevent the paint from soaking through.
-The modeling paste will also add a really interesting texture to your painting too.
-Learn more about Modeling Paste here
+The modeling paste will also add a really interesting texture to your painting.
+Learn more about Modeling Paste here.

-Keep in mind that modeling paste does dry white, so you will be painting over anywhere you apply it.
-Let the modeling paste dry completely before painting or it will change the color of your paint.
+Keep in mind that modeling paste dries white, so you will be painting over it wherever you apply it.
+Let the modeling paste dry completely before painting, or it will change the color of your paint.

 Painting a Christmas Wreath